SOBotics/SOCVFinder/quickGuide.md

 # QUEEN'S QUICK GUIDE

-> Note in specific rooms allowed commands can be reduced according to RO's specifications, use @Queen commands, for commands available in specific room
+> Note in specific rooms allowed commands can be reduced according to RO's specifications, use `@Queen commands`, for commands available in room.

 ##Reviewer